 - War games mentioned show the British dividing themselves into Ack Army and Beer Army.

-- The Johnny Maxwell Trilogy features an overly-educated police officer who can never remember "all this Foxtrot Tango Piper business", so he makes up his own using words the sergeant he's reporting to doesn't know - the Crowning Moment of Funny is "W for Wagner.
+- The Johnny Maxwell Trilogy features an overly-educated police officer who can never remember "all this Foxtrot Tango Piper business", so he makes up his own using words the sergeant he's reporting to doesn't know - "W for Wagner.
 No, Wagner!"

 - In Rivers of London Inspector Nightingale has the unique callsign Zulu-One, representing his unique position in the Met.